hluk/CopyQ/src/scriptable/README.md

 Sends `Ctrl+C` to current window.

-Returns true only if clipboard has changed.
+Exception is thrown if clipboard doesn't change (clipboard is reset before sending the shortcut).

 ###### ByteArray copySelection(...)